vinicius0026/contacts-app/README.md

 The app is bundled with [webpack](https://webpack.github.io/).
 All `webpack` related configuration is under `build` folder.

 [Vuetify](https://vuetifyjs.com/) Material Component Framework was used for most app's layout.
-The design was inspired by macOs Contacts app and on [Google Contacts](https://contacts.google.com/) app.
+The design was inspired by macOs Contacts app and by [Google Contacts](https://contacts.google.com/) app.

 ### Back-end